Backup to SFTP or SSH Remote Server

 mysql-bkup:

-# release version instead of using `latest`.
+# instead of using `latest`.
+Check https://github.com/jkaninda/mysql-bkup/releases

-# for a list of available releases.
+# for available releases.

 image: jkaninda/mysql-bkup